-At our School and College we actively discourage lap-sitting.
-Children should be taught to seek comfort/attention through other means, explored within Steps training.
-If a child attempts to sit on your lap, explain and ask them to sit next to you if it is appropriate.
+At our School we actively discourage lap-sitting.
+Children should be taught to seek comfort/attention through other means, explored within therapeutic training.
+If a child attempts to sit on a staff members lap, they should explain and ask them to sit next to them.

-At times, children may be in such crisis or distress that they hold you in a way which is not described as above (e.g. 'front on' hug/lap sitting).
-If this should happen please ensure that you have informed a senior member of staff.
-You will be asked to make a note of this, this will be in order to record and monitor the amount of times the student is seeking this support from staff and to analyse the child's unmet need.
+At times, children may be in such crisis or distress that they hold staff in a way which is not described as above (e.g. 'front on' hug/lap sitting).
+If this should happen, please ensure that a senior member of staff is informed.
+This senior leader will ask the member of staff to make a note of this, this will be in order to record and monitor the number of times the student is seeking this support from staff and to analyse the child's unmet need.

-We believe that contingent touch can be a positive experience for the children that we care for, this does not mean that you have to use physical interventions with children.
+We believe that contingent touch can be a positive experience for the children that we care for, this does not mean that staff have to use physical interventions with children.
 It should also be realised that some children will not want to be touched.
 Please respect this.

 Staff have a 'Duty of Care' towards the students in their care.
-Therefore, if a student is likely to be at risk from harm if you do not physically intervene in an emergency situation, you must take action.
-The action you take will be dependent on the dynamic risk assessment that you make at that moment in time.

-We also have within our behaviour policy, a section on restrictive intervention in line with Essex Steps training.

-Parents/carers will be made aware of this statement when their child is admitted to this School and College.

-If you have any questions or would like a further discussion regarding this policy, please speak to your line manager at the earliest available opportunity.
+Therefore, if a student is likely to be at risk from harm if they do not physically intervene in an emergency situation, staff must take action.
+The action staff take will be dependent on the dynamic risk assessment that they make at that moment in time.
+We also have within our behaviour policy, a section on restrictive intervention in line with therapeutic thinking training.
+Parents/carers will be made aware of this policy/statement when their child is admitted to this School If you have any questions or would like a further discussion regarding this policy, please speak to your line manager at the earliest available opportunity.

-Incident Reporting
+12. Incident Reporting

-Any incidents which cause concern should be reported and written up by the appropriate member of staff
+Any incidents which cause concern should be reported and written up by the member of staff involved unless they are physically unable too.
+Ideally this should still be done alongside/ or with the member of staff involved.